Cotoneaster horizontalis aka Rock Cotoneaster

 Rock Cotoneaster, Rockspray Cotoneaster, Wall Cotoneaster

-How to care for Rock Cotoneaster
+How difficult is it to take care of Rock Cotoneaster

 Rock Cotoneaster is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.